-Unlike quantum field theory, classical physics doesn't predict the existence of negative energy densities (although there is no a priori reason why it would forbid them).
-But it turns out that even in a classical framework some form of negative energy must sometimes be taken into account.
-This is the case of bound systems for which the total energy is smaller that the energy at rest of their constituent subsystems.
-As such systems have lower energy after they are formed, they will emit energy during the process of their formation and consequently they can be considered as physically different from the sum of their parts.
-This is possible only if we assume that the energy of the attractive field maintaining them together contributes negatively to their total energy.
 We need not consider only elementary particles here.
-Systems as large as the Earth-Moon system can be shown to have asymptotically defined total masses smaller than those of their constituent planets and experiments confirm those predictions.
+Systems as large as the Earth-Moon system can be shown to have asymptotically-defined total masses smaller than those of their constituent planets and experiments confirm those predictions.
 In this case, the gravitational field responsible for binding the two planets together must have negative energy and it is this negative contribution that diminishes the total mass.
 However, we can only deduce that the interaction field has negative energy, but we cannot measure that energy directly.
-The energy of the attractive electromagnetic field binding the proton and the electron together in the hydrogen atom has negative energy but this energy cannot be observed \textit{independently} from that of the rest of the system, even if its contribution to the energy of the total system is well defined.
+The energy of the attractive electromagnetic field binding the proton and the electron together in the hydrogen atom also has negative energy, but this energy cannot be observed \textit{independently} from that of the rest of the system, even if its contribution to the total energy of the system is well defined.
 One simply cannot isolate the interaction field from its sources and the same argument is valid for larger systems.